-To the rest of Hohe Tauern main chain Stubeck is attached on NW with the saddle, named Torscharte, 2106m.
-Towards north mountain slopes are falling down to Wolfs Bach (creek), towards east to Lieser valley, towards south to Malta valley and towards west to Feistritz Bach (creek).
-One additional 'advantage' is the road, which ascends over south slopes from Malta to the altitude of 1600 meters.
+To the rest of Hohe Tauern main chain Stubeck is attached on NW with the saddle, named Torscharte, 2106 m.
+Towards the north, mountain slopes are falling down to Wolfs Bach (creek), towards the east to Lieser valley, towards the south to Malta valley and towards the west to Feistritz Bach (creek).
+One additional 'advantage' is the road, which ascends over the southern slopes from Malta to the altitude of 1600 meters.
 It is cleaned quite early in spring, enabling you to do an easy and short ski tour.
-Having your car so high can also be a disadvantage - or at least for the one poor person, who is driving.
+Having your car so high, can also be a disadvantage - or at least for the one poor person, who is driving.
 Others can ski also further down.
-In summer and autimn Stubeck is nice for hiking and also for mountain biking.
+In summer and autimn, Stubeck is nice for hiking and also for mountain biking.

 To approach Stubeck the most convenient is the Villach-Salzburg highway.
-You exit either in Rennweg below Katschberg (for the north approach) or Gmuend (for the south approach).
-Besides the mentioned two approaches, the mountain can also be ascended directly from Lieser valley, but in this case you must do some 1200m of altitude.
+You exit either in Rennweg below Katschberg (for the north approach) or Gmuend (for the southwestern approach).
+Besides the mentioned two approaches, the mountain can also be ascended directly from Lieser valley, but in this case you must do some 1200 m of altitude.
 In this case you use the local road, which goes parallel to the highway.

-For the north approach you drive from Rennweg NW to St. Peter (1 km) and from there into the Wolfs Bach valley.
-A narrow forrest road brings you to the altitude of 1728m (Wansinghuette) - but only in summer.
+For the northern approach, you drive from Rennweg NW to St. Peter (1 km) and from there into the Wolfs Bach valley.
+A narrow forrest road brings you to the altitude of 1728 m (Wansinghuette) - but only in summer.
 In winter and early spring the road might not be cleaned.

-For the south approach drive from Gmuend town into Malta valley to the village Malta.
-Deter into the village, drive through it and all the way towards north - in many turns by south slopes of Stubeck.
-You can park by Kramerhuette, 1600m.
+For the southeastern approach, drive from Gmuend town into Malta valley to the village Malta.
+Deter into the village, drive through it and all the way towards the north - in many turns by the southern slopes of Stubeck.
+You can park by Kramerhuette, 1600 m.
 Because it's so sunny, this road is cleaned quite early in spring.

 The popularity of Stubeck for skiing is shown also by the fact, that from Frido-Kordon Huette to the very summit a 'Gipfeltaxi' (summit-taxi) is driving.